stiellerr/ztemplate/readme.txt

 		proxy=http://202.175.128.101:80/		format => proxy:port
 		https-proxy=http://202.175.128.101:80/	format => proxy:port
 		strict-ssl=false
-	c) there is a pre configured file in the temp directory, should you wish to use it.
+	c) there is a pre configured file in the repo temp directory, should you wish to use it.
 	d) create a .gitconfig file inside your user directory ie "C:\Users\stiell11"
 	e) add the contents below.
 		[user]